TYPE 2 DIABETES OVERVIEW

 ●Death, especially from heart attacks and strokes

-●High LDL ("bad") cholesterol levels
+●High low-density lipoprotein (LDL) ("bad") cholesterol levels

 ●Worsened blood sugar controlled, compared to non-smokers

 ●Nerve damage from diabetes

 ●Foot ulcer and amputation of toes, feet or legs caused by peripheral vascular disease (see "Patient information: Peripheral artery disease and claudication (Beyond the Basics)")

 Diabetics who quit smoking can decrease their risks.
 Most people who smoke find it difficult to quit; assistance is available from a number of sources.
 Healthcare providers have access to self-help materials, and can help select a quit date, provide contact information for local support groups, and prescribe nicotine replacement treatment, if needed.

 DIET AND TYPE 2 DIABETES